 - Customers who aren’t looking to drop a ton of money on a probiotic supplement can find more basic options that don’t cost as much money.

 - If you prefer a capsule supplement, you’ll want to steer clear of this product as it is a powder.

 This greens powder can help fill gaps in your diet and provide a solid dose of probiotics in the process.
 It’s a little on the pricey side, but the robust ingredients list here may be worth the extra cash.

 Read our full review of Athletic Greens AG1 Greens Powder.

 Best Probiotic Gummies for Women

 Sometimes having a supplement that tastes like candy can be just what it takes to get you to stick to a regimen.
 These gummies are both delicious and effective.

 Future Kind Vegan Probiotic Gummies

 It’s not surprising that many people opt for gummy supplements — they’re tasty and convenient to take on the go.
 The Future Kind Vegan Probiotic Gummies contain 16.7mg of probiotics (five billion CFU) in each two-gummy serving.
 Their natural strawberry flavor may even help you look forward to taking this supp every morning.
-This product is gluten-free, soy-free, and vegan, but it does contain 20 calories per serving to account for the ingredients and flavors used to make the gummies.
-But when it comes to price, this is one of the least expensive options on our list.

 The Future Kind Vegan Probiotic Gummies contain 16.7mg of probiotics (five billion CFU) in each two-gummy serving.
 They have a natural, strawberry flavor, and are gluten-free, soy-free, and vegan.